Here in this tutorial, we will explain to you how to troubleshoot redirecting issues in your WordPress website.

 Let me tell you that if you are facing any kind of redirection issue in your WordPress site then it is most probably due to some misconfigured redirection rule placed inside your hosting account.
-With the help of this article you will know how to troubleshoot redirect issues in your WordPress website.
+With the help of this article, you will know how to troubleshoot redirect issues in your WordPress website.

-Login to your WordPress admin panel
+- Login to your WordPress admin panel.

-Once logged in, navigate to the Settings page and click General Settings.
+- Once logged in, navigate to the Settings page and click General Settings.

-When on the General Settings page, you will notice there is a list of settings and available options.
+- When on the General Settings page, you will notice there is a list of settings and available options.
 Double-check and ensure that both, the WordPress and Site addresses, match.

-If there is a mismatch between the two URLs (e.g. the WordPress Address is set to http://mydomain.com/, but the Site URL points to http://www.mydomain.com/), you need to make sure that both web addresses are same.
+- If there is a mismatch between the two URLs (e.g. the WordPress Address is set to http://mydomain.com/, but the Site URL points to http://www.mydomain.com/), you need to make sure that both web addresses are the same.

-Login to your cPanel
+- Login to your cPanel.

-Click on File Manager and then go inside public_html
+- Click on File Manager and then go inside public_html.

 You can simply remove this if not required.

-Login to your cPanel
+- Login to your cPanel.

-Click on File Manager and go inside public_html
+- Click on File Manager and go inside public_html.

-Open wp-config.php file and check your script for the following two global variables – define( ‘WP_HOME’, ‘http://www.mydomain.com’ ); and define( ‘WP_SITEURL’, ‘http://www.mydomain.com’).
+- Open wp-config.php file and check your script for the following two global variables – define( ‘WP_HOME’, ‘http://www.mydomain.com’ ); and define( ‘WP_SITEURL’, ‘http://www.mydomain.com’).

-Please verify that the WP_HOME address matches the WP_SITEURL hostname in the code.
+- Please verify that the WP_HOME address matches the WP_SITEURL hostname in the code.

-Login to your Cloudflare account
+- Login to your Cloudflare account.

-Select the domain where you want to edit your page rule.
+- Select the domain where you want to edit your page rule.

-Now locate the rule to Edit
+- Now locate the rule to Edit.

-To remove the rule, click the Delete button (x icon) and confirm it by clicking OK
+- To remove the rule, click the Delete button (x icon) and confirm it by clicking OK.

-Check for some redirect codes in index.php file.
-Sometimes index.php is also responsible for redirection of the website.
+Check for some redirect codes in the index.php file.
+Sometimes index.php is also responsible for the redirection of the website.
 So if such code is present inside the index.php file, simply remove it if not required.

 SSH level >> https://blog.redserverhost.com/how-to-find-a-keyword-under-whole-public-html-via-ssh/